Skip to content

 ParameterTypeDefaultDescription

-pathstrrequiredURL route for this endpoint, e.g. "/generate".
+pathstrrequiredURL route for this endpoint, normalised to start with "/".

-use_queueboolNoneOverride queue auto-detection.
-Set False to force a synchronous endpoint even when a queue is configured.
+use_queuebool | NoneNoneOverride queue auto-detection.
+Pass False to force a synchronous endpoint even when the router has a queue attached.

 Supported Media File Types